 Ring: Product Design

-As a principal designer with an end-to-end feature ownership, I helped the core mobile app team launch Floodlight Cam in April, Video Doorbell 2 and Elite in June and Spotlight Cams from July to October in 2017.
+As a principal product designer at Ring, I helped the core mobile app team launch Floodlight Cam, Video Doorbell 2 and Elite, and Spotlight Cam Family in 2017.
 Our team included 1 product owner, 1 project manager, 4 iOS engineers, 4 Android engineers, 2 QA engineers, 1 UX designer and myself.
-In our 2-week agile sprints, I worked with the stakeholders to collect requirements, provided design solutions from wireframes to prototypes, and produced JIRA tickets and Confluence documents for the engineers.
+In our 2-week agile sprints, I worked with the stakeholders to collect requirements, provided lo-fi and hi-fi design solutions, and produced JIRA tickets and Confluence documents for the team.
 In development, I worked very closely with the engineers to help run daily standups, sprint planning, and weekly retros when needed.

 Live Event Redesign

-From December 2016 to January 2017, I worked with the creative director, lead user experience designer and chief marketing officer to lead a redesign of the Live Event screen.
+From December 2016 to January 2017, I worked with the creative director, lead user experience designer and chief marketing officer to lead the redesign project for the Live Event screen.
 I designed from wireframes, icons, Zeplin, product documentation, to prototyping.

 Our number one goal was the scalability that was going to endure the future features for our engineering and marketing needs.
 We were aiming to scale 1) internationally without labels, 2) new hardware features like lights and siren and 3) for multiple platforms - iOS, Android, macOS, tvOS, Android TV, Samsung Smart Fridge and Amazon Echo Show.

 From Q4 2016 to Q1 2017, I led the design of the Floodlight Cam settings with the lead user experience designer.
 Our primary goal was to help users adjust the motion zones for lights in the most intuitive way.
 The design is now patented.
 During the development, I worked side by side with the engineers to make sure the mathematics, physics, and interaction were all properly implemented.